intel/beignet/backend/doc/compiler_backend.md

 unrelated problem (very Gen specific) where we can i.e. when the code is generated.

-The code generation in the compiler backend is classicaly divided into four steps
+The code generation in the compiler backend is classically divided into four steps

 - Instruction selection (defined in `src/backend/gen_insn_selection.*pp`).
 We